 Of course we want you to be careful with your braces and take care of them, but let’s face it, life can get messy and accidents happen.
-If you do happen to have an orthodontic emergency in Coeur d'Alene or Post Falls, Idaho, the first thing you may do is panic.
+If you do happen to have an orthodontic emergency in Coeur d'Alene, Idaho, the first thing you may do is panic.
 You shouldn’t, but it’s normal.
 Instead of panicking, read through the list below to get answers to your questions or concerns.
 We’ve also creating a series of short videos that will help you through most orthodontic concerns.
 The link for our YouTube channel is below.

 If these tips don’t provide the answers or relief you need, just give us a call or shoot us a text at 208-772-7272.
 We are here to help!